His heart thumped like a thunderclap.

 Master?
 Alexx attempted to open his eyes.
 Surprisingly, it took no effort, and he gazed at the fire and smoke billowing from all directions.
 A black, unnatural plume transformed the sky.
 Demonic creatures circled under the clouds, shrilling and scouring for food.
-Senkazital sat upon a crude, throne-like pile of stones inches from the edge of a giant hole sitting behind him.
-His long hair was blood red, and skin darkened to a grayish hue.
-He only wore a pair of ragged britches, but his thin, weathered arms were spread wide in a gesture of welcome.
+Senkazital sat upon a crude, throne-like pile of stones inches from the edge of a giant hole behind him.
+His long hair was blood red, and his skin darkened to a grayish hue.
+He wore a pair of ragged britches, but his thin, weathered arms were spread wide in a gesture of welcome.
 An air of kingship was about him, from the tone of his voice to the aristocratic look in his eyes.
 He sat erect, back straight and head high.

 How did I get up here?

 “Yes, you’re noticing your injured state.
 The Kai were without mercy on your body.”
-Alexx heard Senkazital nonchalantly say.
+Alexx heard Senkazital say.

 Alexx gritted his teeth and groaned again, moving his head to look towards Senkazital.
 After all, he was the only hope for staying alive at the moment.

 “I have chosen you to help me reclaim my kingdom, and conquer Rediew.
 Your spirit to live impresses me.
 I see much strength, ambition, and courage in you.
 Though I sense your heart is too conflicted with morals.
 I want to transform you into a mighty being filled with unimaginable power, capable of great destruction.
 A true legend among men.
 In return, you will help me become a god.”